志萍的三分田

 what is that supposed to mean: showing that you are annoyed (恼火地问)什么意思?

-Mrs. Geller: Nothing!
+Judy Geller: Nothing.
 It's an expression

 expression [ɪk'sprɛʃən]: things that people say, write, or do in order to show their feelings, opinions, and ideas (用言语